 Removing Squid from the system does not remove the cache hierarchy and log files.
-To remove these, delete the /var/cache/squid directory manually.
+To remove them, delete the /var/cache/squid directory manually.

-26.3.5 Local DNS Server
+26.3.5 Local DNS server

 Setting up a local DNS server makes sense even if it does not manage its own domain.
-It then simply acts as a caching-only name server and is also able to resolve DNS requests via the root name servers without requiring any special configuration (see Section 19.4, "Starting the BIND Name Server").
+In that case, it acts as a caching-only name server, and it can also resolve DNS requests via the root name servers without requiring any special configuration (see Section 19.4, "Starting the BIND name server").
 How this can be done depends on whether you chose dynamic DNS during the configuration of the Internet connection.